carbon-language/carbon-lang/README.md

 the technical debt itself and challenges with its evolution process.
-The best way to address these problems is to avoid inheriting the legacy of C or C++ directly, and instead start with solid language foundations like a [modern generics system](#generics), modular code organization, and consistent, simple syntax.
+The best way to address these problems is to avoid inheriting the legacy of C or C++ directly, and instead start with solid language foundations like a [modern generics system](#generics), modular code organization, and consistent simple syntax.

-Existing modern languages already provide an excellent developer experience: Go, Swift, Kotlin, Rust, and many more. **Developers that _can_ use one of these existing languages _should_.** Unfortunately, the designs of these languages present significant barriers to adoption and migration from C++.
+Existing modern languages already provide an excellent developer experience: Go, Swift, Kotlin, Rust, and many more. **Developers that _can_ use one of these existing languages, _should_.** Unfortunately, the designs of these languages present significant barriers to adoption and migration from C++.
 These barriers range from changes in the idiomatic design of software to performance overhead.